enigma87/service_smart_beat/README.md

 genie-account-mgmt
 ==================
 This project deals with exposing REST API's to do the following:
-Create a new user
+1.Create a new user
-Get a user's information
+2.Get a user's information
-Check the availabiliy of a username/email
+3.Check the availabiliy of a username/email

 genie-heartrate-mgmt
 ====================
 This project deals with exposing REST API's to
-Get the Heart Rate Test values of a user
+1.Get the Heart Rate Test values of a user
-Save the Heart Rate Test values of a user
+2.Save the Heart Rate Test values of a user
-Get the Heart Rate Zones of a user
+3.Get the Heart Rate Zones of a user